Last Updated on

-But, other online ballistic calculators like Hornady uses the formula above.
+Other online ballistic calculators like Hornady uses the formula we have been using.

-For example: With an unspecified rifle and load for the sake of getting straight to the point, Hornady provides a 1271.7 cm drop at 500 meters and provides a 25.5 mil adjustment.
+For example: With an unspecified rifle and load, for the sake of getting straight to the point, Hornaday provides a 1271.7 cm drop at 500 meters and provides a 25.5 mil adjustment.
 Let’s double check the formula:

 However, using the same bullet weight, ballistic coefficient, and muzzle velocity in the Hornady calculator that I used in the Federal Premium calculator for .270 Win., it yielded almost exacting mil values with the cm to inch conversion. (*Trajectory/bullet drop was slightly different due to other data input I couldn’t cater for.)